Miten rikosilmoitus käsitellään -en

 Police reports are entered into the police’s case management system.
 Police reports filed online are copied into the case management system manually by the police.
 This can take a few days or weeks, depending on how busy the police is.

-Insurance companies, for example, often need a copy of a police report before they can begin to process a claim.
+Insurance companies often need a copy of a police report before they can begin to process a claim.
 The confirmation email that you get from the online filing system is not a copy of the actual report.
-You will need to visit your local police station during the opening hours of the customer service desk or log into the Suomi.fi public service portal to get a copy of the report.
+You will need to order a copy from the investigating police station during the opening hours of the customer service desk ro visit it and get a copy of the report.
 If you are filing a police report in person, you can ask for a copy of the report for yourself at the same time.

 Once a case is opened in the police’s information system, a police report number is assigned.
 The police report number helps to identify the case and to find the associated information.
 The report number is shown at the top of the copy given to you.